AbhishekSuryawanshi/AbNetworkingPackage/README.md

 }
 ```

+## Important Notes

+•	Multipart Request: The ImageUploadHelper.createMultipartRequest function constructs a multipart/form-data request for image uploads.
+•	Custom Headers and Parameters: You can pass additional parameters and headers as needed for the upload.

 ## Error Handling

 `AbNetworkingPackage` provides detailed error handling through the `NetworkError` enum, allowing you to identify specific issues.